-In the months January/February I participated in the “We Speak”-project for Aiesec in Bogotá, Colombia.
+In the months January/February I participated in the “We Speak”-project volunteering with AIESEC in Bogotá, Colombia.
 I taught women from the “Casa de Igualdad” (house of equality) English in the hope for them to become more self-confident and make them stand out from the crowd.
 It was the best experience in my life, but it took a bit of adjustment to make the most of it.

 Dance like nobody’s watching, just enjoy!

 My Top 8 Tips for doing an – out of Europe- Voluntary Experience with AIESEC:

 When I arrived at the airport of Bogotá, it took 1.5 hours to get through the security.
 Eventually I came through and Luis (from Aiesec) brought me to a hostel where I stayed for 6 weeks.
 The idea was a host-family but they couldn’t find one.
 In the end, it was fine by me, because I really enjoyed the hostel!

 Duolingo has helped me a bit with practicing Spanish, but to function in Bogotá was a bigger challenge than I thought.
 On the streets, nobody understands English.
 That is why I had to use body language and step up my Spanish knowledge.